Exact Solutions for Restricted Incompressible Navier--Stokes Equations with Dirichlet Boundary Conditions: Transport theorem for surfaces

 \subsubsection{Proof.}

 Substitution of relation (\ref{eq section 2 025}) on (\ref{eq section 2 018}) gives rise to (\ref{eq section 2 026}). \ensuremath{\square}

 This theorem establishes that if we find at least a sphere for which the incompressible velocity field does not hold (\ref{eq section 2 026}), that field can not evolve according to Navier--Stokes equations.
 Notice that the theorem is only useful when the inequality is violated.
 However, checking whether (\ref{eq section 2 026}) is violated or not for every sphere in the velocity field region at every time could be a huge computational effort.
 To reduce this computational effort, we would like to avoid working out the $\partial_i \partial_j p$ term inside integrand but, at the same time, we would like to preserve the Poisson equation for pressure and to avoid vorticity equation incompatibility.
 Tentatively, we could take the quantities inside brackets of the first term in the integrand of (\ref{eq section 2 026}) as antisymmetric matrix components.
-Namely, we could take $A_{ij}=-A_{ij}$ and
+Namely, we could take $A_{ij}=-A_{ji}$ and

 In this case, the second time derivative of surface area would be positive for all surfaces, not only for spheres.
+But the trace of every antisymmetric matrix is null.
+Computing the trace of this antisymmetric matrix and taking into account the pressure Poisson equation, we obtain that

-But we conclude that $\partial_i u_j \partial_j u_i=0$ for incompressible Navier--Stokes equations.
-This type of restrictions is outside the scope of the present paper.
-However, instead of reduce the computational task of (\ref{eq section 2 026}), we can circumvent it.
-Other alternative to obtain more velocity field properties is the following.
+for incompressible Navier--Stokes equations.
+In this way, the pressure is a harmonic function.
+However, in the next section we will address no-slip boundary conditions on velocity fields and this type of restrictions would produce no effect.
+Moreover, instead of reduce the computational task of (\ref{eq section 2 026}), by taking the antisymmetric matrix (\ref{eq section 3 0001}), we can circumvent it in other manner.
+The alternative to obtain more velocity field properties is the following.
 In addition to Navier--Stokes equations

 we could propose the heuristic relation between velocity and pressure given by

 where $M$ is a symmetric matrix with trace $\Tr(M)=M_{ij}\delta_{ij}$ and components $M_{ij}=M_{ji}$ that are arbitrary functions of $\bi{x}$ and $t$.
 This relation is inspired in the quantities inside brackets of the first term in the integrand of (\ref{eq section 2 026}).
 Now, relation (\ref{eq section 3 002}) is compatible with the Poisson equation for pressure $\partial_iu_j\partial_ju_i=-\partial_k\partial_kp$ and vorticity equation.
 This matrix adds several degrees of freedom for this pressure equation since we are free to choose $M_{ij}$.
 There are six degrees of freedom corresponding to six arbitrary ways to choose $M_{ij}$.
 However, this relation also imposes six independent equations to velocity and pressure relationship while there are four unknowns.
 This could make the system of equations inconsistent.
 To prevent the system from being overdetermined, it is necessary that we add an unknown term to the momentum equation in (\ref{eq section 3 001}).
 In following section it moves ahead for fitting the parameters and unknown functions.